Andrea Sinkó

-Andrea Sinkó (born February 14, 1967, in Budapest) is a retired Hungarian rhythmic gymnast.
+Andrea Sinkó (born 14 February 1967 in Budapest) is a retired Hungarian rhythmic gymnast.

 She competed for Hungary in the rhythmic gymnastics all-around competition at the 1988 Olympic Games in Seoul.
 She was 5th in the qualification and advanced to the final, placing 6th overall.

+She is the daughter of the late actor László Sinkó and niece of the late actor Imre Sinkovits.